 If you find that the Council has taken control of your dog, you can reclaim it within seven days if you pay the Council’s fees and kennelling costs, and any vet’s bills for emergency treatment.

 Please contact an Advisor at Contact Harlow to arrange to visit and pay the charges before the dog can be released.
-Once the fees have been fully paid you will be given a receipt so that you can arrange to collect the dog from the kennels.

 What you can do to help as a dog owner

 To help ensure your dog does not become lost you can:

 - Maintain fences and gates to stop your dog getting out.